l1va/newtel_api.go/README.md

-# New-tel golang client
+# New-Tel golang client
-A Golang client for communicating with the New-tel API
+A Golang client for communicating with the New-Tel API

 ## Features